hungrymonkey/hungrymonkey.github.io/_posts/2019-10-22-seeking-three-moving-windows-ogg-theora.markdown

 ### No Granulepos
 When we sync file block 3 and 4, `ogg_sync_page` returns 1 which indicates a whole page, but the page holds an incomplete packet.
 Therefore, the `ogg_page_granuelops` will return -1. `ogg_page_packets` will return 0.

-### Different Serialno
+### Different Serial Number
-Although Vorbis may have a granuelops in every page, vorbis uses a different granulepos function to calculate the absolute time.
+Although Vorbis codec may has a granuelops in every page, vorbis uses a different granulepos function to calculate the absolute time.
 Block 7 has an ogg page with an absolute time of .542 seconds. `ogg_page_packets` will return 3.

 ### Successful Granulepos
 When we sync blocks 4,5, and 6 `ogg_sync_page` will return 1 after a few buffer and 0 calls.
 We can calculate the absolute time of the large spanning ogg packet without combining pages. `ogg_page_packets` will return 1.